 Finally, know when you apply for SSDI benefits that you likely face a struggle.
 Certain conditions will automatically qualify you, but others have to be evaluated on a case-by-case basis.
 About 35% of applications are initially denied.
 If your case is denied, you should request a hearing before a judge.
 For cases that reach a judge, the approval rate rises to 45% nationally and 42% in Pennsylvania.

 Because of this difficulty, you should learn all you can from those who have experience with Social Security Disability cases.
-First, download our guide to 12 Myths About SSDI, which addresses common misunderstandings about the program.
-Then, if you have a disability case, contact the attorneys at Dugan & Associates, so we can put our expertise to work getting you the compensation you deserve.
+If you have a disability case, contact the attorneys at Dugan & Associates, so we can put our expertise to work getting you the compensation you deserve.